apache/arrow-site/_posts/2019-02-04-datafusion-donation.md

 ---
 layout: post
 title: "DataFusion: A Rust-native Query Engine for Apache Arrow"
+description: "We are excited to announce that DataFusion has been donated to the Apache Arrow project.
+DataFusion is an in-memory query engine for the Rust implementation of Apache Arrow."
 date: "2019-02-04 00:00:00 -0600"
 author: agrove
 categories: [application]